AdobeDocs/experience-manager-cloud-service.en/help/forms/view-understand-aem-forms-analytics-reports.md

 ### **Geographical breakdown** {#geographical-breakdown}

 It shows the location from where the Forms are accessed.
-It provides region-specific information about form users, for example, you can see a region speciic information about a form user is India as shown in the image.
+It provides region-specific information about form users, for example, you can see that a region speciic information about a form user is India as shown in the image.

 ![geographical-breakdown](assets/geographical-breakdown.png)

 ### **Top sources of traffic and popular forms** {#top-sources-of-traffic-and-popular-forms}

 This helps you to identify the primary source or the link from where your forms are referred.
-For example, In the given image below you see that 18.9% are **Typed/Bookmarked**, 70.49% based on **search engines**, and 24% are from **Other Web sites**.
+For example, In the given image below you see search instances for your adaptive forms where 18.9% are **Typed/Bookmarked**, 70.49% based on **Search Engines**, and 24% are from **Other Web Sites**.
 You can define dimension items based on your requirements.
 Also, you can sort out which are the most visited or popular forms.

 ![Referred Sites](assets/referred-sites.png)